nimrodpar/Labeled-Elfs/README.md

 `{Architecture}__{Bit width}__{Endianess}__{ABI}__{Compiler used to compile the exe}__{Optimization level}__{Whether obfuscation was applied}__{Is the file stripped of debug symbols}__{Package name}__{Program name}`

-There are some obfuscated files which will by labeled by compilers named `llvm-obfuscator-3.6.1` etc. with the specific obfuscation applied e.g., `mllvmsub_mllvmbcf`.
+Some ELFs are obfuscated.
+They are labeled by compilers named `llvm-obfuscator-*` with the specific obfuscation applied (e.g., `mllvmsub_mllvmbcf`).
 See https://github.com/obfuscator-llvm/obfuscator/wiki for more details on that.

 The Malware is labeled with the following Package names:
 1. Mirai-vanilla